 Elgin Foundation was created in 2003 by B. R. Thompson as a means to deliver dental care to children in rural areas within the Southern Appalachian region.
 Our work has grown to include a reading proficiency program for children in grades K-3, a medical program of basic pediatric healthcare and screenings, and an advocacy program that confronts issues of child abuse and neglect.

 Elgin Foundation is committed to serving the children and communities of rural Appalachia and run by Executive Director Tim Rogers, General Counsel and Child Protection Director Wm.
 Paul Phillips, and the Thompson family.

 Elgin Foundation was created to ensure that children, no matter what their background or status in life, have full access to dental care and reading assistance.
 We serve children in communities in ten Southern Appalachian counties in Kentucky, Tennessee and Virginia.

 Board of Directors

-The work of Elgin Foundation in support of health and education of the children and communities of rural Appalachia is overseen by a board of directors comprised of B Ray Thompson Jr., members of his family, and members of the National Christian Foundation.
+The work of Elgin Foundation in support of health and education of the children and communities of rural Appalachia is overseen by a board of directors comprised of members of the Thompson family and members of the National Christian Foundation.